ros-navigation/docs.nav2.org/docs/migration/Jazzy.md

 ![](images/rviz_costmap_cost_tool.gif)

-#### ATTENTION
+!!! warning "Attention"

     If the costmap service is unavailable, then the tool will not be able to fetch and display the cost values.

 ## Fix flickering visualization